godspeedsystems/gs-documentation/docs/microservices-framework/CRUD_API.md

 Now Create a [prisma schema](https://www.prisma.io/docs/orm/prisma-schema) file in `src/datasources` directory

-If your schema name is lending_service_db.prisma, your file content should look like this.
+If your schema name is lms.prisma, your file content should look like this.
   ```prisma
     datasource db {
       provider = "postgresql"  // or "mysql", "sqlite", "sqlserver" etc.